offentlig-ai/nace-predictor/README.md

+# Further work

+Some further work based on this application has been done [here](https://github.com/datautvikling/nace-predictor).

+This repository has therefore been archived.

 # Determine NACE-codes based on the description of the enterprise

 This repository exposes an ML-model as a service that predicts NACE-codes based on various datasets.
 There is also a simple client GUI (React) you can use to play with the service.